heroku/heroku.py/README.rst

 Dynos represent all your running dyno processes.
 Use dynos to investigate whats running on your app.
 Use Dynos to create one off processes/run commands.

 **You don't "scale" dyno Processes.
-You "scale" Formations Processes.
-See Below**
+You "scale" Formation Processes.
+See Formations section Below**

 Get a list of running dynos::